-We represent a team of scientists with expertise ranging from molecular biology to engineering to ethology to computation.
-We aim for scientific excellence through strong mentorship, teamwork, and through the collective representation of a diversity of backgrounds, voices, interests, and expertise.
+We represent a team of scientists with expertise ranging from molecular biology to engineering to animal behavior to computation.
+We aim for scientific excellence through strong mentorship, teamwork, and through the collective representation of a diversity of backgrounds, interests, and expertise.

 Lab Members